 How much attorneys charge for contingency fees

-Personal injury lawyers do not charge flat contingency fees.
+Compensation lawyer do not charge flat contingency fees.
 Instead, they charge a percentage of the settlement or verdict that they recover.
 In most cases, the attorneys’ contingent fees will range from 33 percent to 40 percent.
-For example, if a settlement or verdict is $100,000 and the attorney charges 33.33 percent, the lawyer will subtract $33,330 from the $100,000 for his or her fees.
+For example, if a settlement or verdict is $100,000 and the attorney charges 33.33 percent, the workers comp lawyer will subtract $33,330 from the $100,000 for his or her fees.

 Shifting contingency fee limits

 In many states, there are limits that are placed on contingency fee percentages that depend on the stage of the case.
 When you retain a personal injury lawyer, he or she will value your claim and send a demand letter to the insurance company.
 The demand letter will demand a settlement amount and explain your injuries.
 The company may make a counter-offer, and some cases are able to be settled through negotiations without having to file formal lawsuits.
 If your attorney is able to negotiate a settlement for you without having to file a lawsuit, it is unlikely that he or she will charge you an amount that is greater than 33 percent.

 In states that have shifting fee limits, people might expect to pay higher percentages of their settlements or verdicts if their cases do not settle before they file lawsuits.
 If you live in one of these states and settle your claim after you file a lawsuit, you may be charged up to 40 percent by your attorney.